 Hungary - Market OverviewHungary - Market Overview

-Hungary is located in Central Eastern Europe with a population of 9.9 million and has fully transitioned from a centrally planned economy to a market-based one since the fall of communism in 1989.
-It is a member of the OECD (1996), NATO (1999), and the European Union (2004).
-Per capita income is nearly two-thirds that of the EU-28 average and total GDP is USD 133 billion.
-The private sector accounts for more than 80% of GDP.
-Hungary boasts a strategic location in Europe, access to EU markets, a highly skilled and educated work-force, and a sound infrastructure which have led companies such as GE, Alcoa, Morgan Stanley, National Instruments, Microsoft, IBM and many others to locate facilities here, both in manufacturing and services.
-According to the database “Uniworld” there are currently 404 wholly-owned U.S. companies in Hungary.
-Including their subsidiaries, the figure totals 612.
-However, government of Hungary statistics show that there are over 1600 companies with some sort of U.S. affiliation, employing over 90,000 Hungarians.
-In terms of employment, this makes the U.S. the second-largest investor in Hungary after Germany.
-Many of these companies find that Hungary’s geographic position in Central Europe also offers a strategic logistical hub within the region.
+Hungary, located in Central Europe with a population of nearly 10 million people, successfully transitioned from a centrally planned economy to a market-based one after the fall of communism in 1989.
+It is a member of the OECD (1996), NATO (1999), the European Union (2004), and the Schengen Zone (2007).
+Per capita income is two-thirds that of the EU-28 average and total GDP in 2017 was $138.9 billion.
+Hungary boasts a strategic location in Europe, access to EU markets, a highly skilled and educated work-force, and a sound infrastructure which have led companies such as GE, Arconic, Blackrock, UPS, Coca-Cola, National Instruments, Microsoft, IBM and many others to locate manufacturing and services facilities in the country.
+According to Uniworld, there are more than 400 wholly-owned U.S. companies in the country while Hungarian government statistics indicate U.S. affiliates employ approximately 100,000 Hungarians.
+This makes the U.S. the second-largest investor in Hungary after Germany, in terms of employment numbers.

-Foreign direct investment (FDI) in Hungary has helped modernize industries, create jobs, boost exports and spur economic growth.
-Hungary’s cumulative FDI stock has totaled more than USD 110 billion since 1989.
-Key sectors include automotive, IT, electronics, logistics, and more recently shared services (back office and/or call center operations.
+Foreign direct investment (FDI) in Hungary has helped modernize industries, create jobs, boost exports, and spur economic growth.
+Hungary’s cumulative FDI stock since 1989 totals more than $80 billion and is centered around key sectors such as automotive, IT, electronics, logistics, food processing, and more recently Shared Service Center operations.
+In order to stimulate additional foreign investment, at the start of 2017 the government lowered the corporate tax from 19% to 9%, the lowest in the European Union.

 Hungary Trade Development and Promotion